startxfr/sxapi-sample/README.md

 # sxapi-sample

-Sample config file and modules for building microservices using sxapi project (latest)
+Sample config file and modules for building microservices using sxapi project (version 0.0.3)

 SXAPI
 =====